Province of Lucca

+It has a population of 379,957 in an area of 1773.22 km2 across its 33 municipalities.

 Geography

 Situated in northwestern coastal Italy, within Tuscany, Lucca borders the Ligurian Sea to the west, the provinces of Massa e Carrara to the northwest, Pisa to the south, Pistoia to the north-east and Firenze to the east.
 To the north it abuts the region of Emilia-Romagna (Provinces of Reggio Emilia and Province of Modena).
 Access to the Ligurian Sea is through municipalities such as Torre del Lago, Viareggio, and Forte dei Marmi.
 It is divided into four areas; Piana di Lucca, Versilia, Media Valle del Serchio and Garfagnana.
 Versilia is known for its extensive beaches, and there are coastal dunes and wetlands in the Migliarino-San Rossore-Massaciuccoli Natural Park.
 The principal resorts of the province are located at Viareggio, Lido di Camaiore, Pietrasanta and Forte dei Marmi.
 Garfagnana is known for its wooded hills and olive trees.

 Lago di Massaciuccoli is a lake with a surface area of 6.9 km2, located mainly in the municipality of Massarosa and partly in Torre del Lago, a civil parish of Viareggio.

 The lake was known in ancient times as the Fossis Papirianis, a name used in the Tabula Peutingeriana.
 The composer Giacomo Puccini lived nearby and frequently hunted around the lake; today the Puccini Festival is held there annually in celebration.
 The springs of Bagni di Lucca, in valley of the Lima River, a tributary of the Serchio are known from the early history of Lucca as the Vicaria di Val di Lima, and Fallopius once claimed that the springs cured his own deafness.